-The Compensation Committee is composed of three directors: Mr. Ball (Chair), Ms. Dion and Mr. Hardison.
-Mr. Deng was a member of the Compensation Committee during the year ended December 31, 2022.
+The Compensation Committee is currently composed of three directors: Mr. Ball (Chair), Ms. Dion and Mr. Hardison.
+Following the Annual Meeting, Ms. Dion will no longer serve on the Board or the Compensation Committee.
 All members of the Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards).

-The Board has adopted a written Compensation Committee charter that is available to stockholders on our website at https://investors.cytekbio.com .
+The Board has adopted a written Compensation Committee charter that is available to stockholders on our website at https://investors.cytekbio.com.